microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/technical-walkthrough.md

 ## Before You Begin

-* There are some prerequisites for this demo mentioned in the [setup instructions document](../docs/../../docs/setup-instructions.md)).
+* There are some prerequisites for this demo mentioned in the [application deployment guide](../docs/../../docs/app-deployment-guide.md).
 After executing all the steps mentioned in that document, the application's infrastructure will be provisioned on Azure, and the latest code will be deployed as well.

 ## Walkthrough: Exploring the application's architecture